-For the building segmentation model, we use a U-Net convolutional network (Ronneberger, Fischer, and Brox 2015) with a ResNet-34 encoder pretrained on ImageNet.
+For the building segmentation model, we use a U-Net convolution network (Ronneberger, Fischer, and Brox 2015) with a ResNet-34 encoder pretrained on ImageNet.
 The U-Net architecture, originally developed for biomedical image segmentation, is commonly used for satellite image segmentation, and is particularly useful for training on smaller training sets such as the sparse OSM building label data.
 The satellite image training set is augmented with random flips, rotations, and resizes.
 Binary cross entropy is used as the loss function, and we use the Adam optimizer with a learning rate of 1e-2.
 The model is trained using a batch size of 16.
 Results are shown in Fig. 1.
 The building segmentation model and thresholding achieves 0.86 precision in detecting the ground-truth markets from survey data.
 We include these as features in our data by drawing radii of multiple distances around each market, so that pixels in this layer represent the number of markets within a certain radius.
-We create these radii masks given healthcare center coordinates (Humanitarian Data Exchange 2020) as well, bringing us to 90 total features.
+We create these radii masks given healthcare center coordinates (Exchange 2020) as well, bringing us to 90 total bands.
 While we focus on markets here, this segmentation process could be applied to generate other satellite image-based features that do not already exist, such as custom landcover maps.

 K-Medoids-based Feature Selection: It is helpful to have many features, but not all features are necessarily informative.
-The risk of overfitting when using all 90 features can be large when dealing with limited data.
+The risk of overfitting when using all 90 bands, or noise in the data, can be harmful when dealing with limited data.
 A straightforward idea is to use knowledge from domain experts to select only features that are most important for predicting MND in a particular region.
 However, this introduces two more issues.
 First, the feature importance of different regions may vary drastically due to different ecologies.
 In Madagascar, for example, certain agriculture, such as pulses, are only present and predictive of MND in some regions.
 It would require a significant amount of manual work to specify the set of important features for each area.
 Second, the causal mechanisms behind MND are not fully understood.
 Therefore, it is critical to come up with an automatic feature selection procedure that effectively filters out uninformative features with minimal manual effort.

-We start by removing any features that are always 0 throughout the full dataset (i.e., $S{i,j,k} = 0, \forall i, j$), leading to 69 features.
+We start by removing any bands that are always 0 throughout the full dataset (i.e., $S{i,j,k}=0, \forall i,j$), leading to 69 features.
 We then use the K-medoids clustering method (Park and Jun 2009) to group highly correlated features.
-Each point in our space is a vector of individual pixel values in an image (representing a feature), such that the dimension of the space is the number of pixels.
+Each point in our space is a vector of individual pixel values in an image, such that the dimension of the space is the number of pixels.
 We use Pearson's correlation coefficient as the distance metric between features.
-Similar to K-means clustering, K-medoids clustering also aims at partitioning the data points (i.e., features) into different clusters.
-Both minimize the sum of distances between points labeled to be in the same cluster and a point designated to be the center of that cluster.
-However, Kmeans uses the central position (centroids) as the designated point, while K-medoids uses a point that actually exists in the set of data points (i.e., an existing satellite data feature).
-As such, we are able to use the medoid feature to represent the group of correlated features, preserving interpretability.
+Similar to K-means clustering, K-medoids clustering also aims at partitioning the data points (in this problem, the different satellite bands) into different clusters, and minimize the sum of distances between points labeled to be in the same cluster and a point designated to be the center of that cluster.
+However, K-means uses the central position (centroids) as the designated point, while K-medoids uses a point that actually exists in the set of data points (in our case, an existing satellite data band).
+As such, we are able to use the medoid band to represent the group of correlated bands, preserving interpretability.